 The first principle outlined in the whitepaper is “Children need to play.”

-I won’t get into the “Why” here (you can read the full whitepaper for that), but the ethical ramification is this: How can we entertain kids with our digital experiences while encouraging them to play in ways that are balanced and healthy?
+I won’t get into the “Why” here (you can read the full whitepaper for that), but the ethical ramification is this: How can we include digital experiences into children’s entertainment options that encourage them to play in ways that are balanced and healthy?